shapeshed/ckeditor.ee_addon/README.markdown

 This sets when an CKEditor box is loaded.

-* On page load - the editor loads instantly for all textareas
 * On single click - the editor loads when there is a single click in a textarea
 * On double click - the editor loads when there is a double click in a textarea